-Jenni is Senior Counsel and a member of Colantuono, Highsmith & Whatley’s litigation practice group.
-She brings her deep expertise in eminent domain and inverse condemnation to the firm’s busy and diverse litigation practice.
+Jenni Pancake is Senior Counsel and a member of Colantuono, Highsmith & Whatley’s litigation practice group.
+She heads the firm’s eminent domain and inverse condemnation practice.

-Jenni has also litigated a wide variety of other municipal issues including land use, inverse condemnation, civil rights, Brown Act, dangerous condition, real property, torts, police excessive force, contracts, writs, and administrative hearings and appeals.
-She has also handled municipal claims administration, civil and criminal subpoenas and Pitchess motions, and served as counsel to a city personnel advisory board.
+Jenni has also litigated a wide variety of other municipal issues including redevelopment dissolution, land use, civil rights, Brown Act, dangerous condition, real property, torts, police excessive force, contracts, writs and administrative hearings and appeals.

-Jenni has been rated AV by Martindale-Hubbell since 2000 and is admitted to the State Bar of California, the U.S. District Court for the Central District and the Ninth Circuit Court of Appeal.
+Jenni has been rated AV by Martindale-Hubbell since 2000 and is admitted to the State Bar of California, the U.S. District Court for the Central and Eastern Districts and the Ninth Circuit Court of Appeal.
 She is has appeared in state trial and appellate courts throughout California.

 - Eminent Domain